 [This subsection focuses on the role of public participation (in relation to the second pillar of the Convention and to the Protocol) in implementing the Sustainable Development Goals]

-15. The implementation of the Sustainable Development Goals requires the coordinated and coherent efforts of Governments and civil society and fully participatory decision-making processes.
+15. The implementation of the Sustainable Development Goals requires the coordinated and coherent efforts of Governments, civil society and industry, and fully transparent, accountable and participatory decision-making processes.
 Only by taking due account of citizens’ views can we build a sustainable future.

 16. We stress that the Convention and the Protocol empower the public, including local communities, with the right to participate in decision-making on a wide range of issues addressed by the Sustainable Development Goals, such as: health protection (Goal 3); water and sanitation management (Goal 6); clean energy (Goal 7); green economy (Goals 8, 9 and 12); the reduction of inequalities (Goal 10); climate action (Goal 13); tourism (Goals 8, 12 and 14); and urban planning (Goals 11 and 13).
-These treaties are relevant for different activities, from constructing a coastal resort or road to building a waste management plant.
-Echoing the outcomes of the eighth Environment for Europe Ministerial Conference (Batumi, Georgia, 8–10 June 2016), through the Aarhus Convention and its Protocol it must be ensured that the Sustainable Development Goals are implemented with the effective participation of the public.
+These treaties are relevant for the planning and implementing of different activities, from constructing a coastal resort or road to building a waste management plant.
+Echoing the outcomes of the eighth Environment for Europe Ministerial Conference (Batumi, Georgia, 8–10 June 2016), through the Aarhus Convention and its Protocol it must be ensured that the Sustainable Development Goals are implemented with an early and effective participation of the public.

 Building peaceful and just societies